ciphermenial/ciphermenial.github.io/_posts/2025-03-27-smtp-outbound-server.md

 ```

 At this point everything should be working and you should be able to set smtp.incus as your SMTP server on other containers on your host.

+Don't forget to add your IP addresses to your SPF record.